saltukalakus/idiomatic-rust-snippets/src/essentials/packaging/features-compilation.md

 feature2 = ["dependency1/featureA"]
 ```

 **default**: This is a special feature that is enabled by default when your crate is used as a dependency.
-It can include other features.
+It can include other features.<br/>
-**feature1 and feature2**: These are custom features that can be enabled or disabled by the user.
+**feature1 and feature2**: These are custom features that can be enabled or disabled by the user.<br/>

 ### Using Features in Code